cybergarage/mupnp/doc/mupnpcproguide.md

 |---------|---------------------|
 | libxml2 | https://github.com/GNOME/libxml2 |

-### 2.3.1 Unix
+### Unix

 For Unix platforms, you can build the library and samples using the following steps.
-Use use the --enable-libxml2 option of the configure script instead of the compiler option. to use libxml2.

 ```
 cd mupnp
 ./configure
 make
 ```

+For more information about configure options, please use `configure --help`.

-### 2.3.2 Windows
+### Windows

 For Windows platforms The mUPnP has the platform projects for Visual Studio 2005.
 Please check the platform directories, mupnp/*/win32/vs2005, to use the projects.
 On WindowsCE, the mUPnP has no the platform

 projects, but a contributer have been checked to compile the source codes normally.

-### 2.3.3 T-Engine
+### T-Engine

 For T-Engine platforms, you have to set the following compiler options.
 The mUPnP supports the process based and T-